lkodinsson/MARS/Basic/PHB.md

 ## Advanced Skills

 Unlike basic skills, a character must be at least trained in an advanced skill to use it.
 Some additional genres provide their own advanced skills, but regardless of genre there are five core advanced skills: *contacts*, *craft*, *medicine*, *sleight*, and *wild empathy*.
-All additional types of skills, such as combat skills, spellcasting skills, and languages are also considered advanced skills.
+All additional types of skills, such as combat skills, spellcasting skills, and even languages are also considered advanced skills.

 ### Contacts (RES)